Review: Upstairs Tasting Room

 Credit: Little Bear

-Young, ambitious, and seriously skilled, Chef Hiep cut his teeth as Sous Chef (and right-hand guy) to the legendary Julien Perraudin at Quince Saigon.
-A graduate of Saigon Tourist Hospitality College, Hiep’s resume reads like a greatest hits of Saigon’s foodie scene—Noir, MAD House, Marcel Gourmet Burger, and of course, Quince, where he perfected his craft under the watchful eye of Chef Julien.
-Hiep’s all about keeping it real with ingredients—think simple, natural, and oh-so-delicious.
+Young, ambitious, and seriously skilled, Chef Hiep cut his teeth as Sous Chef (and right-hand guy) to the legendary Julien Perraudin at the award-winning Quince Saigon.
+A graduate of Saigon Tourist Hospitality College, Hiep’s resume reads like the greatest hits of Saigon’s dining scene—Noir, MAD House, Marcel Gourmet Burger, and of course, Quince, where he perfected his craft under the watchful eye of Chef Julien, serving up ingredients that ‘keep it real’ —think simple, natural, and oh-so-delicious.

 Upon entering, muted tones of beige, soft pink, and light brown flow seamlessly with curved lines, a stunning mosaic wall, and the pièce de résistance: a solo dining spot perfectly placed facing the open kitchen.
 Here, the details do the talking —razor-thin tasting and wine glasses, top-tier cutlery hand-carried from Singapore, sourced from a distributor whose wares grace the tables of world-class restaurants like Mirazur.
 Nothing screams for attention; instead, everything whispers quiet luxury.